jinghuazhao/jinghuazhao.github.io/docs/en/shinyapps/index.md

 * [shinygap](https://jinghuazhao.shinyapps.io/shinygap/) [![](bees.svg)](https://github.com/jinghuazhao/R)
 * [shinySurvival](https://jinghuazhao.shinyapps.io/shinysurvival/) [![](bees.svg)](https://github.com/jinghuazhao/ShinyApps)

-It is possible to run these locally within RStudio by the following steps:
+Given the uncertainty with the Shiny server availability, it is an optional choice to run these locally within RStudio by the following steps:

 1. Download the appropriate repository,
 2. Enter the directory containing the Shiny app (i.e., ui.R and server.R); for R/gap this is `inst/shinygap` from the source or `shinygap` in the installed package.